E-delweiss/bilberry_assessment/README.md

     <em> Figure 8: Class Activation Map of dataset/test_images/fields/4.jpeg</em>
 </p>

-We see that the model has spotted the sky and monsly the grass.
-It may be confused with the straight lines in the sky and the massive vegetation in the floor.
+We see that the model has spotted the sky and mostly the grass.
+It may be confused with the straight lines formed by clouds in the sky and the massive vegetation in the floor.

 # Conclusion <a name="conclusion"></a>